Dive Deeper into Panchakarma

 You may join the cooking demonstration and get some tips and tricks to take home with you.
 After lunch you will have free time to yourself in which to relax before your scheduled treatments.
 Early evening, there will be a meditation class and then it is time to enjoy dinner.
 Some days, there will be talks on interesting topics or guided rice field walks.Read more

 Food plays an important role in an Ayurvedic Panchakarma.

 Ayurvedic food consists of six main tastes – sweet, sour, salty, bitter, pungent and astringent.
 We serve delicious, balanced meals, many are from traditional recipes that are thousands of years old as well as dishes adapted to Western kitchen.
 Naturally, always respecting the nutritional wisdom of Ayurveda!

-You will also have the opportunity to participate in cooking demonstrations to learn the principles and the methods of Ayurvedic cuisine.
+You can also purchase our Ayurvedic cookbook and will also have the opportunity to participate in cooking demonstrations to learn the principles and the methods of Ayurvedic cuisine.
 We hope that this will encourage you to continue with healthy eating habits once you are back home.

 You have the option to have your meals served in the privacy of your own room or in the dining room.

 In Ayurveda, food is one of the important medicines.
 During a Panchakarma, the food is prepared in a special manner, everything is well cooked and hot spices are not used.
 This is to get your digestive fire working at its optimal level.
 Very often the reason for many illnesses lies in the digestive tract!
 This is the reason why you will not find crunchy salads, spicy or raw food on the menu during your Panchakarma.
 It may sometimes feel a bit boring, but believe the doctors who have put the menu together, it has a powerful effect on your health!Read more